aashutoshrathi/Insta-Downloader-Extension/README.md

    Download the latest version here: [Instagram Downloader ✨](https://github.com/aashutoshrathi/Insta-Downloader-Extension/archive/master.zip)

  - Go to `chrome://extensions/`.
- - Just drag and drop `Insta-Downloader-Extension.crx` to page.

-   **OR**

-   Click on Load Unpacked Extension and Open/Select the folder.
+ - Click on Load Unpacked Extension and Open/Select the folder.

  - To test it, go to [Instagram](https://www.instagram.com).
  - Binge Download all posts you like :rocket:.